-Some very informative studies have recently been published and the findings might surprise you.
-Studies were conducted comparing electronic toys to more conventional toys such as blocks, puzzles and wooden tools and they found that adults were less responsive to children when the children were playing with electronic toys than other toys (Stein, 2016).
-The studies also showed less child vocalizations while the children play with electronic toys, up to 67 words per minute less to be exact (Stein, 2016).
+Some very informative studies were recently published and the findings might surprise you.
+The studies compared electronic toys to more conventional toys such as blocks, puzzles, and wooden tools.
+The results found that adults were less responsive to children when the children were playing with electronic toys than other toys (Stein, 2016).
+The studies also showed fewer child vocalizations while children play with electronic toys, up to 67 words per minute less to be exact (Stein, 2016).
 Why is this significant?
-Well, we know that early language development is critical to language and literacy skills later on, and the language a child has learned by 24 months is the greatest predictor of success in school and life in general.
+We know that early language development is critical to language and literacy skills later on.
+The language a child has learned by 24 months is the greatest predictor of success in school and life in general.

-The sad thing is that these electronic toys are marketed as “educational” and “developmental,” promising to help children learn important skills and reach developmental milestones, when actually, research is telling us that these toys do just the opposite.
-They impede learning and prevent positive language interactions between children and parents and care-givers.
-Sosa (2016) who performed a similar study and had the same findings warns that play with electronic toys results in not only a decrease in the quantity of language, but in the quality of language heard and spoken by children and in order to promote early language development, electronic toys should be strongly discouraged.
+The sad thing is that these electronic toys are marketed as “educational” and “developmental” and promise to help children learn important skills and reach developmental milestones when research tells us that these toys do just the opposite.
+They impede learning and prevent positive language interactions between children and parents and caregivers.
+Sosa, who performed a similar study and had the same findings, warns that play with electronic toys results in not only a decrease in the quantity of language but in the quality of language heard and spoken by children, and to promote early language development, electronic toys should be strongly discouraged.